Nandopsis tetracanthus – Cuban Cichlid

 Depending on the temperature and the like, the eggs hatch about 48 hours after spawning.
 The young fish then continue to feed on their egg yolk sac.
 They can swim freely for five days after hatching.

-This is also the moment when the male changes colour.
-He now takes the colour of the female.
+This is also the moment when the male changes color.
+He now takes the color of the female.
 The cloud of young Cuban Cichlids is fiercely guarded and protected by both parents.

 The Cuban Cichlid can be a centrepiece in your aquarium.
 With the correct setup of the aquarium and suitable fish, they are real eye-catchers.
 You have to take into account that they grow quite large and defend quite aggressively during spawning and care of young.
 Keep them only with either smaller species or other large robust species.